Council meetings are open to the public, and you are welcome to attend.

 • write to the Mayor at PO Box 103, Glenorchy, Tas 7010, or

 • drop your written request at our Customer Service Centre, 374 Main Road, Glenorchy

 More information about addressing a Council meeting is available here.

 Tabling a petition

-If you wish to table a petition at a Council meeting, please discuss your intention with the General Manager or the Commissioner during the week before the Council meeting.
+If you wish to table a petition at a Council meeting, please discuss your intention with the General Manager during the week before the Council meeting.